MarinaShmovganets/lighthouse/docs/v8-perf-faq.md

 to the CLS metric since then.
 Now, given its maturity and established placement in Core Web Vitals, the weight increases from 5% to 15%.

-### Why aren't the weights for the Core Web Vitals metrics the same in the updated performance score?
+### Why are the Core Web Vitals metrics weighted differently?

 The Core Web Vitals metrics are [independent signals in the Page Experience ranking